5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 That's better.

-As mentioned earlier a look-ahead as well as a look-behind can be negated by using a `!` rather than a `=`
+As mentioned earlier a look-ahead, as well as a look-behind, can be negated by using a `!` rather than a `=`

 Lets' try this.
 Assuming we look for `x` and `y`: